ys1proj/advancedTopicsSoftwareEngineer/task1/readme.txt

 We used a reverse-engineering technique in Visual Paradigm, and received new Class Diagram Model2.vpp from the code which was generated in the section D (Code1.zip).

-We checked the diagram,  all the new and updated classes, connections appear as they should.
-This Class Diagram is the same as what we got in section C as expected.
-The minor change is the position of the classes in the diagram, which does not matter (visual design).
+We checked the diagram,  all the new and updated classes, relationships appear as they should.
+This Class Diagram is the same as what we have got in section C as expected.
+The minor changes occured in the way the diagram was display, however, they don't matter logic wise (visual only) or change architecture in any way.

 The screenshot of the Model2.vpp is located in the Drive and called q1_E_diagramFromGeneratedCode.jpg, the link is: